BNSC1/android-notes/README.md

 ## Compose

+### Versus Android View:

+Declarative vs Imperative: Jetpack Compose is declarative, which means you define what the UI should look like for a state.
+While Android View is imperative, meaning you manipulate the UI are made by explicitly calling methods on UI elements.

+Definition and State: In Compose, UI definition and state management are tightly integrated.
+State changes automatically trigger UI updates.
+While in Android View, developers must update the UI themselves.

+Performance and Efficiency: Jetpack Compose is designed to minimize unnecessary recomposition.
+While Android View requires careful management to avoid performance pitfalls.

+Component Reusability and Customization: Composables are highly reusable by combining existing composables without the need of extending a View class like Android View.

+Code Structure: Jetpack Compose lives within composable functions in Kotlin.
+Android View requires separate XML layout files for UI definition, seperating UI from logics.

+Development Speed: Jetpack Compose requires less code and can be faster to develop, especially for dynamic UIs.
+While Android View is verbose and require more boilerplate code.

+Learning Curve: Jetpack Compose is the newer approach and has fewer resources compared to more mature Android View.

 ### Side effects:

 `SideEffect`: a Composable function that allows us to execute a side effect when its parent Composable is recomposed